 See More Templates

-A free meeting agenda template for creating clarity about your team's decision making process.
-Includes a 20-page detailed instruction guide.
+A free meeting agenda template for visualizing and improving a process by using a Value Stream map.
+Includes a 24-page detailed instruction guide.

 A free meeting agenda template for running Board meetings with early-stage startups and investors.
 MS Word and online formats.
-Includes a 16-page detailed instruction guide.
+Includes a 19-page detailed instruction guide.